 - Yield: 1 jar 1x

 - Method: Cooking

 - Cuisine: Turkish

 - Before preparing the jam, soak the almonds in hot water and wait it until you finish with the jam.

 - After washing the damsons, slice them in crescent shape and throw their stones away.
 Put half of the sliced damsons in a pot and pour half of the sugar on them.

 - Then put the rest of the damsons and pour the rest of the sugar.
 Cover the pot and wait it for 8 hours.
 We don’t need to add water in this way as the damsons release their juice and this will be enough for our jam.
 You may do this step overnight.

-- After the waiting time, put the pot on fire and stir it occasionaly.
+- After the waiting time, put the pot on heat and stir it occasionally.
 Take the white froth with the help of a ladle.
 That froth may cause our jam to have a bad taste or to go bad in a short time, so it’s very important to remove them from the pot while boiling.

 - Boil the jam until it reaches the right consistency.